 This site may contain links to affiliate websites, and we receive an affiliate commission for any purchases made by you on the affiliate website using such links.

-Recently, I received a message from one of my new friends in the 3 Week Keto Challenge “I started keto two weeks ago, and I’m not losing weight.
+Recently, I received a message from one of my new friends in the 3 Week Keto Challenge that said, “I started keto two weeks ago, and I’m not losing weight.
+Please help!
 How do I lose weight on keto?”

 Now let’s dig deep into the details about how to actually lose weight on keto.

 How long to start losing weight on a Keto Diet?

 Remember, weight loss is a side effect of health.
 A Keto diet promotes health.
 The weight loss will come.

 But your body may have bigger priorities right now.

 When you start a Keto Diet, your body has to make some pretty significant changes.
 Those changes happen in roughly this order: